BhasherBEL/LanguageLab/CONTRIBUTING.md

 #### up-to-date PR

-The project is more and more complex, integrated, tested, etc. To avoid conflicts, ensure you're PR is always up-to-date with the `dev` branch.
+The project is more and more complex, integrated, tested, etc. To avoid conflicts, ensure your PR is always up-to-date with the `dev` branch.

 ## Useful tips